17 Drug Management

 Drug Disposal

 Drugs may be collected by a variety of agencies.
 The DEA holds “National Prescription Drug Take Back Days” in April and October.
 Examples of sites that collect prescription medications near the veterinary college are the area police departments.
 Sites do not need to be near a veterinary college or in a large, metropolitan area; the DEA also may authorize local law enforcement agencies and pharmacies to take in drugs for disposal at any time.
 Some municipalities also offer mail-back programs or drop-boxes.
 Veterinary clinics are not required to take back drugs for disposal.
 It is always best to recommend to clients that they take drugs to the local law enforcement (police department or sheriff’s department) or to a local chain pharmacy to dispose of drugs.
-This is much preferred to disposing of them in the trash.
 The Minnesota Pollution Control Agency provides information about disposal of unwanted medications as well.
 The American Veterinary Medical Association provides information for veterinarians and clients about drug disposal.

 Drugs may expire in veterinary facilities or clinics may need to dispose of controlled substances.
 For the latter, you may wish to contact the DEA for specifics in your state.
 Generally the registrant is authorized to dispose of controlled drugs appropriately; any such disposal must be recorded as described above.
 Disposal of controlled drugs may be through a specific business known as a reverse distributor or may be done using specific products that neutralize the drug before it is disposed of (examples include RxDestroyer and Cactus Sink).
 Controlled substances should never be disposed of down a drain or through the sewer system.